How to give and receive effective feedback, remotely

 Learn how effective feedback can enhance career growth, anytime and anywhere.

 It’s almost always true that a worker who isn't meeting standards gets feedback, but the high performers fly under the radar.
-Especially when you’re not currently face to face with your colleagues and manager due to the COVID-19 pandemic, you probably want to hear when you’re doing a great job, and you also want to know about the small issues or differences in work style that keep you from delivering your best, remotely.
+Whether you are a remote worker or are working remotely due to the COVID-19 pandemic you might not be working face-to-face with your colleagues and manager.
+You probably want to hear when you’re doing a great job, and you also want to know about the small issues or differences in work style that keep you from delivering your best, remotely.
 Vice versa, being remote can come with its own set of cultural and professional challenges, and you may feel inclined to give feedback to those you work with as well.

-We’ve mapped out a few tips and tricks for giving and receiving intentional, effective feedback so you can continue prioritizing career growth, anywhere and anytime.
+We’ve mapped out a few tips and tricks for giving and receiving intentional, effective feedback so you can continue prioritising career growth, anywhere and anytime.